kynx/v8js-handlebars/README.md

 ### Handlebars::isRegistered($runtime = false)

 Static method that returns true if the handlebars source has been registered as V8Js extension.
-Since the handlebars extension can persist between requests, you can use this to avoid a file-system hit:
+Since the handlebars extension can persist between requests, you can use this to avoid the file-system hit and registration costs:

 ```php
 if (!Handlebars::isRegistered()) {